 Sanguine Reward Dependent

-Cooperativeness means using compassion, empathy, helpfulness and tolerance to integrate into a group.
+Cooperativeness: using compassion, empathy, helpfulness and tolerance to integrate into groups.

-We are all individuals (even if I’m not).
+We are all individuals (but perhaps I’m not).

 [i] Cloninger, C. Robert.
 "A unified biosocial theory of personality and its role in the development of anxiety states."
 Psychiatric developments 3.2 (1986): 167-226.